View Button & Field Configuration

 2. Global configuration (in config.php)

-3. View button & section props (in blueprints)
+3. View button props (in blueprints)

 return [